liorgrossman/darkness/README.md

 ## Contributing Code
 Pull requests are welcome!
-Please see our [contribution guide](./CONTRIBUTING.MD) to us improve existing skins and create new ones.
+Please see our [contribution guide](./CONTRIBUTING.md) to help us improve and extend Darkness.

 ## Got more questions?